-If a student stops attending all classes during the term and does not officially withdraw, they are considered an "unofficial withdrawal".
-An unofficial withdrawal is a student who has a 0.0 GPA for the term.
+If a student stops attending all classes, does not officially withdraw, and fails to earn a passing grade in at least one course and/or has a 0.0 GPA for the term, the student may be considered an unofficial withdrawal for the term.
 At the end of each semester, the Student Financial Aid Office identifies all students to which this applies.
-Students who have a 0.0 GPA may have to repay some of the aid that they received.
+These students may have to repay some of the aid that they received and will be notified of the amount of unearned aid that must be repaid.